ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Removed moot processing cases with the "Cursor" extension.

 * Positive integers as CBOR abbreviations for all parameters.

+* New appendix overviewing parameters of the TRL endpoint.

 * Fixed details in IANA considerations.